JSS University Mysore 2025

 NAAC A+ Accredited| Ranked #24 in University Category by NIRF | Applications open for multiple UG & PG Programs

 The NEET attempt limit 2026 is the maximum allowed attempts a candidate can have to appear in the NEET UG exam.
 Currently there is no NEET attempt limit and any candidate who fulfils the eligibility criteria set by the NTA can give as many attempts as he/she wants.
+However, for NEET 2026, candidates have only one attempt as the exam will be conducted only one time in 2026.
 Earlier in 2017, when CBSE was conducting the exam, the attempt limit for NEET was three.
 However, later on this NEET attempts limit was removed by MCI (Now NMC).

 This Story also Contains